-As such, the state will be hard-pressed to argue any significant reduction in costs to the individuals who are eligible to participate in the proposed program, as they personally pay little or nothing for their prescription drugs.
-It is unclear if the State will experience any significant savings as it currently benefits from Medicaid Best Price, statutory Medicaid rebates, supplemental Medicaid rebates, Medicaid inflation rebates, Federal Medical Assistance Percentages (FMAP), 340B discounts, and numerous other negotiated discounts.
-Florida is well-recognized for highly-effective purchasing and negotiating power.
-Pharmaceutical manufacturers rebate \$1.7 billion to Florida and the federal government each year, and only 5.7% of the Medicaid budget is spent on retail brand and generic prescription drugs.vi Moreover, drug-specific Medicaid rebate information is confidential under federal law and thus unavailable to any vendor applicant.
+The state will be hard-pressed to argue any significant reduction in costs to the individuals who are eligible to participate in the proposed program due to participation in a government program, as they personally pay little or nothing for their prescription drugs.
+It is unclear if the State itself will experience any significant savings because it currently benefits from Medicaid Best Price, statutory Medicaid rebates, supplemental Medicaid rebates, Medicaid inflation rebates, FMAP, 340B discounts, and numerous other discounts.
+Pharmaceutical manufacturers rebate \$569M to Colorado and the federal government each year, and only 4.6% of the Medicaid budget is spent on retail brand and generic prescription drugs.
+Moreover, drug-specific Medicaid rebate information is confidential under federal law and thus unavailable to any vendor applicant.

-In the much smaller state of Vermont, with a population just over 623,000, the Department of Vermont Health Access determined that, "drug importation from Canada would not provide net savings to the state or individuals because Medicaid's existing prescription drug rebate program already yields substantial savings."vii Vermont estimated 0.3 - 1.3% savings in the private market, which comports with a Congressional Budget Office estimate that a national importation scheme would reduce prescription drug expenditures in the U.S. by just one percent.viii
+In the much smaller state of Vermont, with a population just over 623,000, the Department of Vermont Health Access determined that, "drug importation from Canada would not provide net savings to the state or individuals because Medicaid's existing prescription drug rebate program already yields substantial savings."
+Vermont estimated 0.3 to 1.3% savings in the private market, which comports with a Congressional Budget Office estimate that a national importation scheme would reduce prescription drug expenditures in the U.S. by just one percent. xi